CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 concurrent processes across multiple servers -- there are no options to control the number of concurrent processes.
 On a workstation, the pipeline uses all available CPU cores by default and spawns multiple concurrent processes to use all the cores.
 However, you may want to control the number of concurrent processes.
-There are two steps in the pipeline where multiple processes are launched on a workstation.
+There are three steps in the pipeline where multiple processes are launched on a workstation.
 You can control the number of processes with the following parameters in the configuration file.
 These parameters are used only by the run_snp_pipeline.sh script::